Bayer’s Settlement Framework Weighs Each Suit on Several Factors

 - When the surgery occurred where Trasylol was used in relation to what Bayer knew about the risk factors of Trasylol at the time

-The majority of the Trasylol cases are consolidated in the Southern District of Florida U.S. District Court for pre-trail proceedings.
+The majority of the Trasylol cases are consolidated in the Southern District of Florida U.S. District Court for pre-trial proceedings.
 Approximately 1600 of those cases are still pending.
 Around 200 cases were filed in the mass tort program in the Philadelphia Common Pleas Court in Pennsylvania.
 Of the Pennsylvania cases, approximately 188 are still pending.

 Although it is expected that most of the pending cases will settle, those that Bayer deems as not worthy of compensation may go to trial if the plaintiffs’ attorneys feel they have merit.

 The Food and Drug Administration (FDA) first approved Trasylol (aprotinin) for use in the U.S. to help reduce blood loss in high-risk heart bypass surgery in 1993.
 Trasylol came under scrutiny after the New England Journal of Medicine published two observational studies in January 2006 reporting that patients who were administered the drug had an increased risk of heart attack, stroke, or kidney dysfunction.
 The FDA issued a public health advisory and stated that they were “working with the authors of the publications and the manufacturer of Trasylol to carefully evaluate the risks and benefits associated with the use of Trasylol.”